Braundo/kubernetes-guide/docs/core-concepts/overview.md

 **etcd** plays a critical role in Kubernetes by persistently storing the state of the cluster and other configuration data.
 <br>

 For high-availability setups, **etcd** is not installed on control plane node(s); instead it is commonly configured externally.
 This configuration helps avoid single points of failure and ensures that the cluster remains operational even if one or more **etcd** instances fail.
-It's important to note that while **etcd** can handle network partitions or "split-brain" scenarios by preventing state updates, it will still allow the running applications to operate, thus ensuring service continuity.
+It's important to note that when **etcd** encounters network partitions or "split-brain" scenarios it will prevent cluster state updates, however it will still allow the running applications to operate, thus ensuring service continuity.
 <br>

 Every result you see when you a run `kubectl get` command is actually data returned from **etcd** (via the API Server).